Baden main line: Development of the route in the 20th century

 From 1928 to 1939, the Rheingold luxury trains ran between Karlsruhe and Basel on the Baden main line.
 Rheingold trains were restored on the Baden main line after the Second World War and ran from 1951 to 1987 as Fernzug (long-distance express) or Trans Europ Express services.
 The Orient Express also operated over the Baden main line: coming from Strasbourg, it ran on the route on the section between Appenweier and Karlsruhe.

 During the Second World War, the Baden main line—like all major lines in Germany—was affected by heavy bombardment of railway junctions and the destruction of bridges and buildings.
-After the war, the line was divided into two parts: the Mannheim–Karlsruhe section was in the American occupation zone, the Rastatt–Constance section was in the French zone and under the management of the Betriebsvereinigung der Südwestdeutschen Eisenbahnen (Southwestern Railways Association).
+After the war, the line was divided into two parts: the Mannheim–Karlsruhe section was in the American occupation zone, the Rastatt–Konstanz section was in the French zone and under the management of the Betriebsvereinigung der Südwestdeutschen Eisenbahnen (Southwestern Railways Association).
 The sections within Switzerland were operated under a trust administered by the Federal government.
 After the founding of the Deutsche Bundesbahn in 1949, the operation of the line returned to single management.
 The second track of the line between Offenburg and Denzlingen was dismantled and transferred to the French occupation forces in 1946 as reparations.
 Since the single-track section became a bottleneck on this heavily used route, the second track was restored in 1950 at the insistence of Switzerland, which considered that the congestion endangered the approach to the Gotthard Pass.

 As early as the 1950s, Deutsche Bundesbahn began the electrification of the Mannheim–Basel route.
 The electrification was carried out in several stages:

 Associated with the electrification was also the relocation of Heidelberg Central Station in 1955.
 The electrification shortened travel times and increased the efficiency of the line.
 Due to its largely straight alignment, speeds on the line could be increased on most sections to 160 km/h.

-The Upper Rhine line between Basel and Constance, however, remained unelectrified.
-The Singen–Constance section was electrified on 24 September 1977 as part of the electrification of the Black Forest Railway.
+The Upper Rhine line between Basel and Konstanz, however, remained unelectrified.
+The Singen–Konstanz section was electrified on 24 September 1977 as part of the electrification of the Black Forest Railway.
 In 1990, the Singen–Schaffhausen section was electrified as part of the international connection between Stuttgart and Zürich.
 In the 1980s, the Basel–Waldshut section of the line was duplicated to provide improved local services on an integrated regular interval timetable.